 Notes: The Doctor wears his red velvet coat (his first one, the one many people assume is corduroy – don’t @ me) rather than the grey tweed from TV.
 Sarah has been the Doctor’s ‘special assistant’ for two years.

 Final Analysis: It’s difficult to know whether Terrance Dicks would have retained Amelia Ducat’s involvement in the main story, but I’d like to think so.
 Hinchcliffe opts to cut this and while it’s one of the easiest threads to dispose of, it’s a shame as Ducat is such a lovely character.
-That one crime aside, he pares down the six-part story really well, maintaining the growing level of crisis throughout.
-There’s a particularly strong moment where we gain an insight into Chase’s state of mind even before the Krynoid takes hold:
+Don’t go looking for your favourite lines either – ‘I could play all day in my green cathedral’, ‘she’s my best friend’, ‘Scorby – get Dunbar!’ are all missing.
+These minor crimes aside, Hinchcliffe pares down the six-part story really well, maintaining the growing level of crisis throughout.
+There’s a particularly strong moment where we gain insight into Chase’s state of mind even before the Krynoid takes hold:

 Chase was physically repelled by people.
 He reduced contact with them to the bare minimum; hence the black gloves to avoid touching them, and the elaborate safety precautions surrounding the house to stop them getting in.
 Apart from his immediate entourage he was a recluse, known only by name to the outside world.
 But within the high walls of his own domain Chase had created a different world—a luxuriant, peaceful world of green – a world in which, for moments at least, he could pretend to shed his human guise and commune with his beloved plants.